roma-glushko/frens/README.md

 # Frens

 A friendship management & journaling application for introverts and not only.
-Build relationships with people that lasts.
+Build relationships with people that last.

+## Features

+- TBU

 ## Get Started